-Spiral Mountain is the home to Banjo the bear and several of his friends, and it acts as an optional tutorial segment just before Banjo and his partner Kazooie set out on their quest to free Banjo’s sister from the clutches of the evil witch Gruntilda.
+Spiral Mountain is the home to Banjo the bear and several of his friends.
+It also acts as an optional tutorial segment just before Banjo and his partner Kazooie set out on their quest to free Banjo’s sister from the clutches of the evil witch Gruntilda.

 Players are thought the basics of the controls here and can add in a little exploration to upgrade their health before even starting out on the adventure proper.
 Veterans can just ignore these tutorials or rush their objectives to still get that sweet extra hitpoint, limiting the frustrations of a level like this and adding in a nice reward.

 I also adore the atmosphere and design of Spiral Mountain.
 It’s a happy little place with some nice visuals for the ol’ Nintendo 64, but at its center is the titular spiral with a rickety old bridge that leads to an ominous mountain with the head of Gruntilda carved out of it.
 It’s an intimidating centerpiece for the area and it makes it exciting to finally cross that bridge and start Banjo’s journey.
 I also can’t understate my nostalgia for the Spiral Mountain theme, which is like the elevator music of my brain.
 Not a day goes by where I don’t get that fantastic music stuck in my head.